 N-methyl-D-aspartate receptor (NMDAR) forms a heterodimer of at least one NR1 and one NR2A-D subunit.
 Multiple receptor isoforms with distinct brain distributions and functional properties arise by selective splicing of the NR1 transcripts and differential expression of the NR2 subunits.
 NR1 subunits bind the co-agonist glycine and NR2 subunits bind the neurotransmitter glutamate.

-NMDA receptors are among the most studied receptors in neuroscience because they are involved in neuronal cell development and plasticity, a cellular correlate for learning.
+NMDA receptors are among the most studied receptors in neuroscience because they are involved in neuronal cell development and plasticity, a cellular correlates for learning.
 NMDA receptors are also implicated in several disorders of the central nervous system including epilepsy and ischemic neuronal cell death.
 NMDA receptors also appear to be a target for ethanol at physiological concentrations and therefore may play a significant role in alcoholism.

 - Product Reviews